-Sixty-eight teams are set to begin their final pursuit towards a national championship, with a season of chaos promising a wide-open field as the 2022 men's tournament tips-off Tuesday night.
+Sixty-eight teams are set to begin their final pursuit towards a national championship, with a season of chaos promising a wide-open field when the 2022 men's tournament tips-off Tuesday night.

 The Texas A&M Aggies (23-12) are feeling that sting at the moment.

-A remarkable SEC tournament that saw the Aggies reach the final was not enough to lift them into the Big Dance.
+A remarkable SEC tournament in which the Aggies reached the final was not enough to lift them into the Big Dance.
 Despite going 8-2 to close the season, an eight-game losing streak just prior likely sealed their fate.
 (Instead, the Aggies will be a top-seed in the NIT, where they face Alcorn State on 3/15).

 Grumblings about seedings can also be heard, especially for a Boise State Broncos (27-7) squad.
 Mountain West regular season and tournament champions, the Broncos went 24-3 since beginning the season 3-4 and were rewarded with an 8-seed.